cihanayindi/touchswipe-identifier-AIoT/README.md

 2.  **Processing (BeagleBone Black):** Receives Bluetooth data.
 During collection, it relays to MQTT and saves locally.
 Post-deployment, it runs the ML model for prediction.
 3.  **Data Backup (MQTT - Initial Phase):** Instructor-managed server for secure data storage during collection.

-## 🚀 Our Learning Journey & Challenges
+## 🚀 Our Learning Journey & Challenges (CSE432 - Adnan Menderes University)

-This project was a significant learning experience, pushing us to integrate diverse hardware and software components.
+This project was a significant learning experience, pushing us to integrate diverse hardware and software components within the framework of our Internet of Things course.

 **Key Milestones & Technical Hurdles:**